akka/akka-projection/docs/src/main/paradox/cassandra.md

 Java
 :  @@snip [WordCountDocExample.java](/examples/src/test/java/jdocs/cassandra/WordCountDocExample.java) { #todo }

+@@@ note

+It is important that the `Handler` instance is not shared between several `Projection` instances, because then it would be invoked concurrently, which is not how it is intended to be used.
+Each `Projection` instance should use a new `Handler` instance.

+@@@

 However, the state must typically be loaded and updated by asynchronous operations and then it can be error prone to manage the state in variables of the `Handler`.
 For that purpose a @apidoc[StatefulHandler] is provided.